typelevel/cats/docs/src/main/mdoc/typeclasses/bimonad.md

 implicit def nelBimonad =
   new Bimonad[NonEmptyList] {

-    //in order to have a lawful bimonad `pure` and `extract` need to respect: `nelBimonad.extract(nelBimonad.pure(a)) <-> a` override def pure[A](a: A): NonEmptyList[A] =
+    // in order to have a lawful bimonad `pure` and `extract` need to respect: `nelBimonad.extract(nelBimonad.pure(a)) <-> a` override def pure[A](a: A): NonEmptyList[A] =
       NonEmptyList.one(a)

     override def extract[A](fa: NonEmptyList[A]): A =
       fa.head

-    //use coflatMap from NonEmptyList
+    // use coflatMap from NonEmptyList
     override def coflatMap[A, B](fa: NonEmptyList[A])(f: NonEmptyList[A] => B): NonEmptyList[B] =
       fa.coflatMap(f)

-    //use flatMap from NonEmptyList
+    // use flatMap from NonEmptyList
     override def flatMap[A, B](fa: NonEmptyList[A])(f: A => NonEmptyList[B]): NonEmptyList[B] =
       fa.flatMap(f)

-    //The tailRecM implementation is not the subject of this material
+    // the tailRecM implementation is not the subject of this material
-    //As an exercise try to implement it yourself override def tailRecM[A, B](a: A)(fn: A => NonEmptyList[Either[A, B]]): NonEmptyList[B] =
+    // as an exercise try to implement it yourself override def tailRecM[A, B](a: A)(fn: A => NonEmptyList[Either[A, B]]): NonEmptyList[B] =
       ???
   }